A User’s Guide for Gourmet Salt

 Do You Know the Differences?

 Sometimes a picture is worth five thousand words!
-Although there are many other variations, I’m sure you’ll find your favorites amongst these.
+Although there are many other variations, I’m sure you’ll find your favorites among these.
 I have!

 Some Background Facts You May Find Helpful: Extraction, Processing and Texture